 We welcome students holding the following qualifications: 2:2 degree or above in Law or those holding a Graduate Diploma in Law.
 Degrees must be a qualifying law degree as specified by the SRA.
-We would also consider a third class degree subject to satisfactory interview.
-If English is not your first language you will need an acceptable pass in an approved English Language qualification such as the IELTS test (with a score of at least 6.5 and 6.0 in each component) or equivalent.
+Students without a 2:2 degree or above may still be considered subject to satisfactory interview.
+If English is not your first language you will need an acceptable pass in an approved English Language qualification such as the IELTS test (with a score of at least 6.5 and 6.5 in each component) or equivalent.

 Months of entry